 4. Soft drinks such as cola and others containing phosphoric acid.
 These also bind with bone calcium taking out of the body and getting deposited in the kidneys in the process.

-Calcium-magnesium imbalance is the major factor in kidney stone formation.
+A calcium-magnesium imbalance is a major factor in kidney stone formation.
 The main role of magnesium is to keep calcium in an ionic form to prevent it from forming crystals.
 It works even when we are dehydrated.

 However, when the levels of calcium and magnesium in the body are out of balance then excess calcium gets deposited in the body tissues and organs leading to calcification of the tissues and kidney stones.
 Calcium crystal deposition in the tissues leads to all sorts of medical problems, such as osteoarthritis, gout, fibrositis, atherosclerosis, muscle spasms, etc.